Rouche/utilities/README.md

-This is just some test code that used over the years.
+This is just some test code for prototyping.